As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 But sometimes I would forget something.

-Then I’d have to call my husband to ask him to grab a pair of scissors or some packing packing tape to bring to me when he came up to the school.
+Then I’d have to call my husband to ask him to bring a pair of scissors, packing tape or some other essential that I’d forgotten.

-It was annoying to make the list each time, but even more annoying to forget thing!
+It was annoying to make the list each time, but even more annoying to forget things!

-Instead of having to recreate a supply list each time, I put together a master list on the computer.
+Instead of having to recreate a supply list each time, I put together a master list.

-Then I laminated it and used a sharpie for a perpetual list!
+Then I laminated it and used a dry erase marker for a perpetual event supply reference list.

 Event Budget Planner